jessetrippe/jessetrippe.github.io/_work_items/09-barack obamas-tumblr.md

 <section class="grid grid-item-12/12">
 	<div class="grid-item-12/12 grid-item-7/12@md">
 		<p>I joined the Barack Obama Reelection Campaign as a Front-End Developer.
 My main responsibilities included the creation and maintenance of donation forms.
-This included front-end form validation, error handling, embedded video, mobile layout considerations, A/B testing and constant modifications and troubleshooting.
+This included front-end form validation, error handling, embedded video, mobile layout considerations, A/B testing, and constant modifications and troubleshooting.
 I was also solely in charge of the development of Barack Obama's Tumblr blog which required learning Tumblr's templating language as well as defining mobile breakpoints and layouts.</p>
 	</div>
 	<aside class="project-meta grid-item-12/12 grid-item-5/12@md">
 		<table>